History of typhoid fever: 16th and 17th centuries

-Nineteenth century
+19th century

 A long-held belief is that 9th US President William Henry Harrison died of pneumonia, but recent studies suggest he likely died from typhoid.

 This disease may also have been a contributing factor in the death of 12th US President Zachary Taylor due to the unsanitary conditions in Washington, DC, in the mid-19th century.

 During the American Civil War, 81,360 Union soldiers died of typhoid or dysentery, far more than died of battle wounds.
 In the late 19th century, the typhoid fever mortality rate in Chicago averaged 65 per 100,000 people a year.
 The worst year was 1891, when the typhoid death rate was 174 per 100,000 people.

 During the Spanish–American War, American troops were exposed to typhoid fever in stateside training camps and overseas, largely due to inadequate sanitation systems.
 The Surgeon General of the Army, George Miller Sternberg, suggested that the War Department create a Typhoid Fever Board.
 Major Walter Reed, Edward O. Shakespeare, and Victor C. Vaughan were appointed August 18, 1898, with Reed being designated the president of the board.
 The Typhoid Board determined that during the war, more soldiers died from this disease than from yellow fever or from battle wounds.
 The board promoted sanitary measures including latrine policy, disinfection, camp relocation, and water sterilization, but by far the most successful antityphoid method was vaccination, which became compulsory in June 1911 for all federal troops.